Ioana Ciolacu

-Ioana Ciolacu Miron (born November 21, 1982) is a Romanian fashion designer.
-She received a Designer for Tomorrow Award from Stella McCartney, and has founded her own sustainable fashion Ioana Ciolacu label.
+Ioana Ciolacu Miron Mistretu (born November 21, 1982) is a Romanian fashion designer and researcher.
+She is the founder and creative director of the womenswear label Ioana Ciolacu, known for combining architectural design principles with contemporary womenswear and sustainable fashion practices.

+Ciolacu gained international recognition after winning the Designer for Tomorrow Award, mentored by British designer Stella McCartney.
+Her collections have been presented at international fashion weeks and trade fairs and have been featured in publications including Vogue, L’Officiel, or Elle Magazine.

+Alongside her fashion practice, Ciolacu has been involved in cultural initiatives and fashion education in Romania and has pursued doctoral research focused on sustainability in fashion design.

 Early life

 Ciolacu was born in Iași, Romania.
 She is an only child.
 Her father is an architect.
 As a young girl, Ciolacu spent her summers in Focșani and in the Romanian countryside.
-In 1992, she enrolled at the Iași Waldorf School, where she got her love for nature, strong ethics, and developed her art drive.
+In 1992, she enrolled at the Iași Waldorf School, where she developed an early interest in art, craft, and ecological awareness.

 After graduating from high school, she enrolled at Ion Mincu University of Architecture and Urban Planning in Bucharest, where she specialized in Architecture.
 While in her 5th year of study, she decided to switch her career path by enrolling at Bucharest National University of Arts, while continuing to study Architecture.
 She graduated in 2010 as a Junior architect, and in 2011 as a Fashion designer.